Harrow-Enigma/TECLARS/README.md

 * one-shot classification by comparing embeddings of faces, so new faces can be easily added and removed without any re-training

-* concurrent detection and recogntion of multiple faces in the same frame
+* concurrent detection and recognition of multiple faces in the same frame

 * reasonable framerate even on CPUs (although supports GPU too, via PyTorch)

-* automatically filters out faces with low-confidence, reducing the number of miss-recognitions
+* automatically filters out faces with low confidence, reducing the number of miss-recognitions

-* real-time facial detection and recognition on webcam stream, visualised with annoated bounding boxes via OpenCV2
+* real-time facial detection and recognition on webcam stream, visualised with annotated bounding boxes via OpenCV2

-* supports both euclidean distance and cosine angle as measures of embedding similarities (cosine works better in practice)
+* supports both Euclidean distance and cosine angle as measures of embedding similarities (cosine works better in practice)

 Features that are planned to be implemented: